longevityframework/longevity/getting-started/exercises.md

 in missing features.
 Here are some ideas for experimentations you might try:

-- Add a `Comment` aggregate to the subdomain.
+- Add a `Comment` aggregate to the domain model.
 - Put in service methods and routes for `BlogPost` and `Blog`.
 - Write unit tests for the Akka HTTP routes.
 - Write unit tests for `UserServiceImpl`, preferably using a mock